The value of working together to manage counties in Texas?

 How does an eligible county join?

-Interested counties may contact either Donald Lee at the Urban Counties offices for assistance in joining the Urban Counties.
+Interested counties may contact Veronikah Sanford, Meeting and Membership Coordinator, the Urban Counties offices for assistance in joining the Urban Counties.
 A county joins (or makes application) by adopting a minute order authorizing the county to become a member of the association and authorizing the necessary expenditures for membership dues.